EmilHolmgren/BowlingTracker/README.txt

 To run BowlingTracker go to the directory where App.cs is located.

-type: dotnet run
+Type: dotnet run

-Follow instruction in console to complete scoring your bowling game.
+Follow instructions in console to complete scoring your bowling game.

 To run xUnit tests, go to the directory .\Tests\.